I have a confession to make…

 Nothing that I did was complicated.

-In fact, my transformation from “Lazy Craig” to “Operator Craig” came about because of nine simple principles I’m going to share with you today.
+In fact, my transformation from “Lazy Craig” to “Operator Craig” came about because of some simple principles I’m going to share with you today.

 “It is not daily increase, but daily decrease.
 Hack away at the unessential.” ~Bruce Lee